-Research has shown that, in the course of conducting due-diligence in M&A transactions, lawyers and auditors tend to focus their efforts mainly on the ownership of the company, equity, company debt, as well as the general physical structure of the company.
+ownership of the company, equity, company debt, as well as the general physical structure of the company.
 Since most intangible assets are not recognized in financial statements and current accounting rules do not require firms to report separate measures for intangibles, corporate bodies and regulatory authorities inevitably pay little or even no attention to intellectual property (IP) rights.
 As part of the model's implications on concrete policies, we believe that policies recommending more due diligence on intangible assets and policies that require improved disclosure of intangible assets can help reduce information asymmetry in acquisitions of innovative firms.
-In fact, due diligence on IP and intangible assets is indeed receiving growing attention among practitioners and corporate managers involved in the M&A transactions in recent years, even though academic research seems to lag behind on this front (see e.g., De Schrijver and Demeyer 2018, Okojie 2018, Negi 2020, and Pohl and Haughey 2021).
+In fact, due diligence on IP and intangible assets is indeed receiving growing attention among practitioners and corporate managers involved in the M&A transactions in recent years, even though academic research seems to lag behind on this front (see, e.g., De Schrijver and Demeyer 2018; Okojie 2018; Negi 2020; Pohl and Haughey 2021).

-6.3 Equity Usage
+5.3 Equity usage

 In the face of the adverse selection risk, acquirers can use equity as payment to bring target shareholders on board and reduce the overpayment risk.
 Equity usage, therefore, helps mitigate the effect of information frictions and facilitates deal completion.
-In this section, we carry out a counterfactual analysis in which we force the acquirers to use only cash as payment and examine how it changes our results.
+In this section, we carry out a counterfactual analysis in which we force acquirers to use only cash as payment and examine how this choice changes our results.

 Table 8 presents the findings.
-We notice that shutting down equity usage reduces firms' capitalized gains from M&A by almost 40% in both the short run and long run (i.e., $\frac{0.404-0.657}{0.657}$ ), which drops from about 6% of firm value in the baseline model to less than 4% in this counterfactual model with no equity usage.
+We notice that shutting down equity usage reduces firms' capitalized gains from M&A by almost 40% in both the short run and long run (i.e., $\frac{0.404-0.657}{0.657}$), which drops from about 6% of firm value in the baseline model to less than 4% in this counterfactual model with no equity usage.
 Since acquirers are not allowed to use equity to hedge the adverse selection risk, they become even more conservative in making offers to highly innovative targets, making acquisitions of innovation more challenging.